Wondering if your child can benefit from spider therapy for cerebral palsy?

 What is Spider Therapy for Cerebral Palsy?

-A physical therapist will guide your child through various muscle strengthening and weight-shifting exercises to promote active movement.
+A physical or occupational therapist will guide your child through various muscle strengthening and weight-shifting exercises to promote active movement.

 Spider therapy can help children with cerebral palsy practice: